Director of The Center for Theological Writing

 Judith Heyhoe has taught writing for nearly twenty years.
 She taught for five years in the Freshman Writing Program at the University of Notre Dame and then worked as a high school teacher of English for Chicago Public Schools.
 She began her career as a journalist for a British newspaper and has done freelance work as an editor in Chicago.
 In addition to her duties as director of the writing center, she is editor to the faculty of Duke Divinity School.

 Meghan Florian received her Master of Theological Studies from Duke Divinity School in 2009.
 Her research interests include theology, literature, and gender studies.
-She is currently pursuing a Master of Fine Arts in Creative Nonfiction from Queens University of Charlotte.
-In addition, she is the communications coordinator for the Resource Center for Women & Ministry in the South, a nonprofit organization in Durham, N.C., and serves as a deacon at Chapel Hill Mennonite Fellowship.
+She is currently pursuing a Master of Fine Arts in Creative Nonfiction from Queens University of Charlotte, and and serves as the communications coordinator for the Resource Center for Women & Ministry in the South, a nonprofit organization in Durham, N.C.

 Brett McKey received his Master of Divinity degree from Duke Divinity School in 2009.
 His academic interests are patristics, contemporary Orthodox theology, and gender issues.
 He has served in the Center since 2009 and now acts as head tutor.
 He attends Holy Transfiguration Orthodox Church.